KhantKyawHtet99/achieve/conflict.md

-I wrote it in the B branch
+I wrote it in the master branch